Multi-Agent Corridor Generating Algorithm: Conclusion

-In this work, we introduced the Corridor Generating Algorithm for Multi-Agent Pathfinding (CGA-MAPF), which is an incomplete algorithm to solve Multi-Agent Path Finding (MAPF) problem.
-CGA-MAPF runs in polynomial time and has a reachability property.
-Experimentally, we showed that CGA-MAPF solves MAPF problems more efficiently than the baseline approaches in terms of success rate.
-Future work can focus on improving CGA-MAPF in terms of solution quality, i.e. \emph{Sum-of-Costs} or \emph{makespan}.
-Another direction for future work is to adapt CGA-MAPF for lifelong MAPF problem.
+We introduced two incomplete rule-based algorithms, \cgamapf and \cgapibt, for solving the Multi-Agent Path Finding (MAPF) problem.
+Both algorithms run in polynomial time and guarantee reachability.
+Experimentally, we showed that the proposed approaches solve MAPF problems more efficiently than baseline algorithms in terms of success rate.
+In the future, we intend to tailor \cgamapf and \cgapibt for lifelong MAPF problems.
+Another interesting direction for future work is to adapt the proposed approaches to multi-agent path planning in continuous spaces.